daLegat/VeilDrop/README.md

 # VeilDrop
-A covert payload server that selectively delivers malicious implants or redirects to legitimate-looking pages based on request parameters.
+A dead simple covert payload server that selectively delivers malicious implants or redirects to legitimate-looking pages based on request parameters.

 # 🚀 Getting Started – Veildrop